hroarr28/React-Technical-Challenge/README.md

 # What is wrong with this statement this.setState({count:this.state.count+1})?

-The state is being manipulated by adding on 1 and is relying on the previous state, it is not guaranteed to be the same state as when the setState was called.
-So it is better to use the function form of setState when you are updating state based on previous state. this.setState((prevState)=>{return {count:prevState.count+1}}) this will ensure the +1 is added onto the most recent number
+The state is being manipulated by adding on 1 and is relying on the previous state, because of this its better to use prevState to set state to make sure the state has been re rendered.
+So it is better to use this. this.setState((prevState)=>{return {count:prevState.count+1}}) this will ensure the +1 is added onto the most recent number

 # What is redux and how does it work?